Conference 2025

 ReVAR: Data-Driven Aero-Optic Phase Screen Generation

-Disturbances such as atmospheric turbulence and aero-optic effects lead to wavefront aberrations.
-This paper introduces ReVAR (Re-Whitened Vector Auto-Regression), a novel algorithm for data-driven aero-optic phase screen generation that trains on experimental time-series data and generates synthetic data capturing the statistics of the experimental data.
-The algorithm is computationally efficient and produces high-quality results.
+Introduces ReVAR (Re-Whitened Vector Auto-Regression), an algorithm for data-driven aero-optic phase screen generation that trains on experimental time-series data and synthesizes data matching the statistics of the experimental input — efficiently and with high quality.

 11:40 AM – 12:00 PM